-In Smith County today, 35% of residents possess an associate degree or higher.
-Yet according to the Georgetown Center on Education and the Workforce, 65% of U.S. jobs will require some form of post-secondary education by 2020.
-With this gap in mind, the Tyler Area Chamber of Commerce and City of Tyler came together to establish the Tyler Area Business Education Council in 2012.
+With the support of the business and education communities, the Tyler Area Chamber of Commerce and City of Tyler established the Tyler Area Business Education Council in 2012.
 Since its inception, the Business Education Council has worked with partners in all sectors to elevate education as one of the region’s most critical issues.
-The Council has served as an organizer of stakeholders and as a partner to businesses, schools and colleges or universities in developing new programs, facilities and events to assist area students and families and to ensure that local workforce needs are properly aligned with available educational programs and skills training.
+The Business Education Council has served as an organizer of stakeholders and as a partner to businesses, schools, colleges, and universities in developing new programs, facilities, and events to assist area students and families.
+It additionally serves to ensure local workforce needs are properly aligned with available educational programs and skills training.

 - A 501c3 nonprofit organization

 - Funded by investors, including major area employers, local governments, educational institutions, and foundations

 - The backbone organization for the Tyler Area Partnership 4 Education